Twin-field quantum key distribution without phase locking: Fiber phase noise characterization

 \section{Fiber phase noise characterization}

-Also, we characterize the phase noise of the fiber channel using the setup as shown in Fig.~\ref{fig:pn_laser_setup}.
+Also, we characterize the phase noise of the fiber channel using the setup as shown in Fig.~\ref{fig:pn_fiber_setup}.
 The light source is a fiber laser with a narrow linewidth $ < $100 Hz.
-This ensure that the measured phase noise is mainly contributed by the fiber spools.
-The measured PSDs are plotted in Fig.~\ref{fig:pn_fiber_result}.
-The noise below 100 kHz is significantly larger than the one without fiber spools.
+This ensure that the measured phase noise is mainly contributed by the fiber spools. {The measured PSDs $ S_{\phi}(f) $ are plotted in Fig.~\ref{fig:pn_fiber_result} and can related to $ \sigma_{L_\mathrm{A}}^2(\tau) $ in Equation~\ref{eq:phase_error} in form: $ 4\pi^2\left(\nu_\mathrm{0A}^2\sigma_{L_\mathrm{A}}^2(\tau)+\nu_\mathrm{0B}^2\sigma_{L_\mathrm{B}}^2(\tau)\right) =4\int_{0}^{\infty} S_{\phi}(f)\operatorname{sin}^2(\pi f \tau) \mathrm{d}f $.} The noise below 100 kHz is significantly larger than the one without fiber spools.
 The noise is mainly contributed by the mechanical vibration of the fibers.
-As we tap the spool, we observe the noise level below the frequency range of 100 kHz bouncing up and down.
-However as the total distance increases from 202 km to 380 km.
-The increase of the noise is minor.
-This phenomenon can also be observed in the measurement of the interference error rate, as we show in the next section.
+As we tap the spool, we observe the noise level below the frequency range of 100 kHz bouncing up and down. {However as the total distance increases from 202 km to 380 km, the increase of the noise at frequency $ > $ 100 kHz is minor.
+As a result, the interference error rate slightly increases from 0 to 504 km, as we show in the next section.
+This can be explained by our analytical model. the weighting function $\sin^2(\pi f \tau)$ in the integral acts as a high-pass filter in the frequency domain.
+In our experiment, $\tau$ is at the microsecond level.
+The laser has noise level of -90 dBc/Hz @ 1 MHz, while the fiber has noise level of -120 dBc/Hz @ 1 MHz.
+Therefore, the phase noise contribution from the fiber is minor in our error rate result.}